 Yes, in every season, we broadcast 45 of our opera and ballet performances live on the Internet.
 You can watch the live streams on your computer and your mobile device or via apps on the new Apple TV, Amazon Fire TV, Samsung SmartTV and the A1 TV Mediabox (in Austria only).
 Our in-house teams produce the live streams at top-rate sound and image quality.
 At home, you can switch between two channels at any time - one providing a live opera recording featuring close-ups and moving cameras, while the other shows a long shot of the stage.

-The broadcasts are available for 72 hours, so you can choose your personal favourite time to watch.
+The broadcasts are available for 72 hours.
 Sign up for a free-of-charge trial month – the subscription includes another three titles from our video library (new every month) and does not renew itself automatically.

 For more information: www.staatsoperlive.com

 I am having problems receiving a live stream from Wiener Staatsoper.
 Who can I turn to?

 If you are having technical problems, please call our hotline at (+43-1-71254 00 712 or send an e-mail to help.please.do.not.spam.this.email.address.thankyou(at).foo.bar.com.staatsoperlive.com.

 Should you have any other questions, requests or complaints regarding our live streams, please write to help.please.do.not.spam.this.email.address.thankyou(at).foo.bar.com.staatsoperlive.com.

 I lost something while attending a performance.
 Who can I turn to?